 All personal property accounts with a true cash value of less than $80,000 are now exempt from taxation but the owner MUST file a statement with the local municipality to request the exemption.
 The form must be received by the Assessor no later than February 20 each year.
-Beginning with tax year 2019, business owners only need to file for the exemption one time and the exemption will remain until removed by the business owner or through the assessor's audit process.
+Beginning with tax year 2019 and as long as the exemption form was timely filed, business owners only need to file for the exemption one time and the exemption will remain until removed by the business owner or through the assessor's audit process.
 It is the business owner's responsibility to rescind this exemption when they no longer qualify, such as a change in ownership of the business or the acquisition of additional personal property.

 Any changes after tax day, such as a change in ownership, location, taxable status or condition of the assessable property of the business will NOT affect either the assessment or the liability for taxation of the assessable property, except as otherwise specifically provided by statute.